Us and Our Elders: Ending Elder Abuse Through A Cultural Training Approach

 - Train-the-trainer approach (10 people) resulted in learning that can be applied more broadly by the participants to their community, demonstrating replicability/scalability.

-- Built coalitions/networks to increase effectiveness of efforts to reduce Elder abuse by bringing together Elders and Elder support workers of the community to learn together and built a common ground of knowledge from which to develop mutually supportive relationships.
+- Built coalitions/networks to increase the effectiveness of efforts to reduce Elder abuse by bringing together Elders and Elder support workers of the community to learn together and built a common ground of knowledge from which to develop mutually supportive relationships.

 - Island Health (Port Alberni) and Williams Lake RCMP representatives participated.